 Frederick Avenue

-Gold-N-Glaze Donuts: At 1825 Frederick Ave., they recently re-opened after a short closure for remodeling.
+Gold-N-Glaze Donut & Coffee: At 1825 Frederick Ave., it is under new ownership who have expanded the space to include more seating.
 The glazed donuts are the best.
-It has been in business for over 77 years.
+I was recently back and loved having them which brought back many memories from my childhood.
+It has been in business for over 80 years.
 I grew up eating them in school and at other events.

-Pronto Cafe: At 2513 Frederick Ave., this is a recently opened coffee shop and cafe in the former Geiger mansion, serving coffee, ice cream, sandwiches and more.
+Pronto Cafe: At 2513 Frederick Ave., this is a local coffee shop and cafe in the former Geiger mansion, serving coffee, ice cream, sandwiches and more.
+I was recently back and enjoyed seeing the photographs of many of the well-known locals from the past.

 River Bluff Brewing: On my last trip, I really enjoyed visiting River Bluff Brewing at 1224 Frederick Ave.
 This is a new microbrewery that makes a number of lagers, ales, IPAs, porters, stouts, blondes, wheat and ryes onsite.
 I enjoyed tasting the Dirty Chai, a chai tea infused porter along with the Union Lager.
 They have a fun tasting room, with historic architectural details, including several from a building that was owned by my father.

-Next time, I want to try Il Lazzarone for pizza at 1628 Frederick Ave. which I understand has great pizza.
+Next time, I want to try Il Lazzarone for pizza at 1628 Frederick Ave. which I understand the food is great.

 Albrecht- Kemper Museum of Art: Located in a stunning mansion at 2818 Frederick Ave., this small museum features temporary exhibitions in addition to a small permanent collection consisting of 18th, 19th and 20th-century American art.
 Here you can see works by George Bellows, William Glackens, Edward Hopper, Wayne Thiebaud, Mary Cassat, Thomas Hart Benton, William Merritt Chase.
 George Innis and Edward Curtis.
 There are also educational programs. art classes, gallery talks along with film and performance events.